Mc-Zen/tidy/src/show-example.typ

-/// Default example layouter.
+/// Default example layouter used with @show-example.
-#let layout-example(
+#let default-layout-example(
-  /// Code to display.
+  /// Code `raw` element to display.
   /// -> raw
   code,